Why build Virtual Reality when living

 Meanwhile, mundane activities included fielding phone calls from people such as John Perry Barlow.
 He was still possibly best known then for his affiliation with the band, Grateful Dead.
 The Electronic Frontier Foundation had just been founded that summer.

 It was clear to us and many others that we were building software for hardware yet to come.
+For some outsiders, that meant reaching too far.

 Early August was allotted to SIGGRAPH ‘90, the Special Interest Group on Graphics’ annual conference.
 All things Virtual Reality became darlings of the press.
 William along with others from HITL were on various panels, one being “Hip, Hype, Hope: Three Faces Of VR” moderated by Bob, then Director of HITL.
 On that stage, William announced that our source code would become publicly available once complete– to much applause, notable for a time long before prevalence of open source, free software.